torbenj/SmoothGPT/README.md

 ### Copy Any Message
 - A copy button is now present on any message, allowing the user to copy it to their clipboard.

+### PDF Upload Queries
+- When using a GPT model, the user can upload a PDF, which is parsed for text entirely browser-side.
+Then the user may ask the AI questions about the contents of the PDF.

 ### Mid-conversation Editing
 - Just like on the official UI, the user may edit any message.
 This branches the conversation at that point.